sybila/pithya-core/README.md

 Z3 binaries from github (Pithya allows you to specify a custom Z3 location, so you don't necessarily need to have it in your PATH, but we recommend doing that anyway).

+We strongly recommend to use Pithya with a GUI that is developed as a separate project and accessible at https://github.com/sybila/pithya-gui.

 ## Download Pithya

 You can download the latest version of Pithya from the releases.